dshoreman/flaportum/README.md

 ## Setting post timestamps

-Flarum allows setting post timestamps, but only for admin users.
+Flarum allows setting post timestamps, but only for admin users, so you'll need to fix that.

-You could set everybody as admin, but that's not feasible for a large number of users.
+You could set everybody as admin to solve the create times, but that's not feasible for a large number of users.
+It also won't help with edit times, which can't be set when you create a post.

 Note: This change affects start times for both posts *and* discussions.